Greece: Migrant shipwreck kills several people | DW | 24.12.2021

 An estimated 20 people have died in Greek waters this week, with Friday's deadly sinking making it the third shipwreck this week

-At least three people died and 57 were rescued when a boat carrying migrants capsized off the island of Paros on Friday, the Greek coast guard said.
+At least six people died and 57 were rescued when a boat carrying migrants capsized off the island of Paros on Friday, the Greek coast guard said.

-Other reports put the death toll as high as six, with at least 12 people still missing.
+At least 12 people are still missing, according to authorities.
 Several coast guard vessels and a helicopter continued to search for survivors overnight.

 This is thought to be the third shipwreck this week involving migrants in Greek waters.